Manage Shared Datasets

 Report Builder Use shared dataset design mode and save the shared dataset to a report server or SharePoint site.

-Report Designer in SQL Server Data Tools (SSDT) Create shared datasets under the Shared Dataset folder in Solution Explorer.
+Report Designer in SQL Server Data Tools (SSDT) / Visual Studio to create shared datasets in the Datasets folder in Solution Explorer.
 To publish a shared dataset, deploy it to a report server or SharePoint site.

 Upload a shared dataset definition (.rsd) file You can upload a file to the report server or SharePoint site.
 On a SharePoint site.
 An uploaded file is not validated against the schema until the shared dataset is cached or used in a report.

 The shared dataset definition includes a query, dataset parameters including default values, data options such as case sensitivity, and dataset filters.
 Values that you set in the definition are used whenever the shared dataset is included in a report.

 To use a shared dataset in a report, you open an application such as Report Builder, browse to the report server or SharePoint site, and select the shared dataset.
 This adds an instance of the shared dataset to the report.
 In the report, you cannot view or change the query or the shared data source for the shared dataset.
 You can specify an additional set of dataset property values that apply to the instance in the report.
 For example, you can add a filter or change data options such as case sensitivity.
 For more information, see Report Embedded Datasets and Shared Datasets (Report Builder and SSRS).

 To manage the properties of a published shared dataset, you can use the web portal of a native mode report server, or application pages on a SharePoint site, if you deployed the report server in SharePoint integrated mode.
 The tasks that you can perform on a shared dataset depend on your role assignments and on site level and item level permissions, including permissions on the folder if permission inheritance is in effect.
 Item level security for shared datasets follow the same model as item level security for reports.
 For more information, see Secure Shared Dataset Items.